aws-robotics/aws-robomaker-robotics-curriculum/README.md

 * **Getting Started with AWS:** this course guides students through setting up the robot development environment in the cloud utilizing AWS RoboMaker.
 The objectives of this course include understanding the cloud development environment, preparing to write programs for robots in the cloud, and integration with various AWS cloud services.

-_Stay tuned for subsequent courses and tutorials focusing on intermediate and advanced topics with ROS and ROS 2._
+_Stay tuned for subsequent courses and tutorials focusing on intermediate and advanced topics with ROS 2._

 ![robot-fleet](robot-fleet.png)